titos999/TV-Shows-Application/README.md

 # TV-Shows-Application
 A Simple Android MVVM application.

+You can watch the application development series here : https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK

-The application was coded along using this playlist https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK and some additional functionality has been added.
+Some additional functionality has been added.

+# Features
 The application makes use of:
 1. Databinding
 2. Material Design